arjav0703/http-server/README.md

 ### Options:
 - `--port <port>`: Specify the port to run the server on.
 Default is 8080.
 - `--directory <directory>`: Specify the directory to serve files from.
 Default is the current directory.
+-- `--allow-write`: Allow writing to the specified directory.
+This will allow you to create and update files in the specified directory through sending a POST request to /files/<foobar> and along with content.
 ---

 ## Building from source: